How to Prepare to Find a Job in Industry

 GREATER DALLAS AREA

 53 Mathematicians with a Dallas address and without any institutional association

 20 of those 53 have company addresses

 Back in April, I went to the University of North Texas to give an invited talk.
-Before I went, I opened up the Combined Membership List.
+Before I went, I opened up the AMS Member Directory.
 There were 11 companies in the greater Dallas area that had members of the AMS, MAA, or SIAM listed under their company names.
 There were a total of 107 mathematicians listed who were associated with an industry.
 In addition to the 107, there were 53 mathematicians with a Dallas address without any institution mentioned.
-For those 53, a check of the addresses in the body of the Combined Membership List indicates that 20 of them gave a company address.
+For those 53, a check of the addresses in the body of the AMS Member Directory indicates that 20 of them gave a company address.